 Providing enrichment and improving welfare of the animals at East London Zoo.

-Visiting the local reptile park to learn about different species of reptiles, husbandry and care of these animals and to practice handling.
+Visiting the local reptile park to learn about different species of reptiles, husbandry, handling and care of these animals.

 Dart Gun Practice:

 Practice safely using a dart gun and test your aim using targets!

 Lectures may be theory or practical based and cover a wide range of subjects; including capture pharmacology, endo and ecto-parasites, bandaging practice, common diseases, case studies, poaching, stitching practicals and animal welfare.

 Accommodation is based in the stunning village of Cintsa East, near East London, in the Eastern Cape of South Africa.
 The Wild Coast is aptly named for it's beautiful, untouched coastline.

 While staying is this idyllic beach village, participants live at Buccaneers Backpackers .
 Buccaneers is comfortable, clean, and absolutely beautiful!
 Participants have access to the beach and lagoon, a pool area, volleyball courts, yoga, kayaks and surfing lessons.

 To view Buccaneers Backpackers follow this link: https://cintsa.com/

 Wi-fi is provided, as well as a laundry service at around $4 - $5 per bag of laundry.